mlswg/mls-architecture/draft-omara-mls-architecture.md

 MLS provides additional protection regarding secrecy of past messages and future messages.
-These cryptographic security properties are Perfect Forward Secrecy (PFS) and Post-Compromise Security (PCS).
+These cryptographic security properties are Forward Secrecy (FS) and Post-Compromise Security (PCS).

-PFS ensures that access to all encrypted traffic history combined with an access to all current keying material on clients will not defeat the secrecy properties of messages older than the oldest key of the client.
+FS ensures that access to all encrypted traffic history combined with an access to all current keying material on clients will not defeat the secrecy properties of messages older than the oldest key of the client.